ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part1.md

 ---
-title: Eigen on Arm, part1
+title: Eigen examples
 weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-You have already read that Eigen has been ported to Neon/ASIMD in the past and recently to SVE.
-We are going to investigate how we can use Eigen to get best performance on Arm systems with those SIMD engines.
+You have learned that Eigen has been ported to Neon/ASIMD in the past and recently to SVE.
+We are going to investigate how to use Eigen to get best performance on Arm systems with SIMD engines.

-## Example 1, Arbitrary-size Matrix sum of all elements
+## Example 1: arbitrary-size matrix sum of all elements

-This is a small example, in order to demonstrate the benefits of Eigen's vectorization with some simple expressions on matrices.
+This is a small example to demonstrate the benefits of Eigen's vectorization with some simple expressions on matrices.
 It will first construct a large random matrix of 100 x 100 `float` elements and it will perform some simple operation for `N` iterations on it.
 In the end it will return the sum of all the elements of the final matrix as a `double`.

+Use a text editor to save the program below in a file named `eigen-test2.cpp`

 ```C++
 #include <iostream>